-Urease test is an analytical method which is practiced to identify the urease positive and negative organisms based on the production of cytosolic urease enzyme.
+Urease test is an analytical method practised to identify the urease positive and negative organisms based on the production of cytosolic urease enzyme.
 It distinguishes the Proteus species from the non-lactose fermenting members belonging to the Enterobacteriaceae family.

 Urease test makes the use of urea base.
 Conventionally, Stuart formulated urea broth was used to identify the rapid urease positive Proteus species.
-Later on, Christensen formulated urea agar was used to identify slow urease positive organisms belong to the Enterobacteriaceae family.
+Later on, Christensen formulated urea agar to identify slow urease positive organisms belonging to the Enterobacteriaceae family.

-Urease test comes into use to check whether the microorganism is capable of producing “Urease” or not.
-It involves splitting of urea into end products like alkaline ammonia and carbon dioxide, by the addition of water.
+Urease test comes into use to check whether the microorganism can produce “Urease” or not.
+It involves the splitting of urea into end products like alkaline ammonia and carbon dioxide by the addition of water.

-In this context, we will discuss the definition, principle, procedure and test results of the urease test.
-You would also get to know the composition and preparation of the test media along with a brief overview of the urease test.
+This post discusses the definition, principle, procedure and test results of the urease test.
+You would also get to know the composition and preparation of the test media, along with a brief overview of the urease test.

 Content: Urease Test